- Yeast infections are as common for dogs as for us humans, and can be caused by poor diet or abnormal immune system activity.

-When dogs develop skin yeast infections, they are called yeast dermatitis.
+Yeast infections in dogs are referred to by veterinarians as yeast dermatitis.
 This condition is caused by an overgrowth of yeast microorganisms.

-Dogs have a type of yeast called Malassezia living on their skin at all times.
-Although the yeast rarely causes problems, an overgrowth can occur and often revolve around dietary issues.
+Just like us, dogs have a type of yeast called Malassezia living on their skin at all times.
+Although the yeast rarely causes problems, it can end up multiplying at an accelerated rate.

 Symptoms of Canine Yeast Dermatitis